arghena/katharsis/.github/CONTRIBUTING.md

 - Use gender-neutral language.
 Use developers, users, or readers, when referring to the audience.
 - If adding code examples, ensure they are properly formatted and working.

-While these guidelines are not exhaustive, they should help you get started.
-If you'd like to dive deeper into technical writing, check out the [Google Technical Writing Course](https://developers.google.com/tech-writing/overview).
+> If you'd like to dive deeper into technical writing, check out the [Google Technical Writing Course](https://developers.google.com/tech-writing/overview).

 ### Code